-EXCIS 2024 Mural Painting Conservation is an international congress that will be held in Valencia from 21-23 November,2024.
+EXCIS 2025 Mural Painting Conservation is an international congress that will be held in Valencia from 20-22 February,2025.
 This international conference focuses on the conservation and restoration of mural paintings found in extreme conditions and, therefore, requires innovative and sustainable approaches and methodologies.
 Given the precarious situation of the world, exacerbated by armed conflicts and natural disasters and the impact of climate change and its consequences (including rising sea levels, floods, and fires), it’s necessary to develop preventive conservation strategies and emergency and disaster risk protocols and principles that minimise risks and safeguard this kind of heritage sustainably and efficiently.

 This congress is particularly relevant, extremely actual, and highly topical.
 It aims to provide a forum between specialised international professionals in the conservation of mural paintings and architectural surfaces to promote the study of these issues and to share strategies, from emergency and remedial interventions to longer-term preventive measures to counteract such extreme events.
 In this context, it is necessary to develop new approaches and implement technological advances, from digital imaging to the application of Artificial Intelligence (AI).